Online Learning: A Modern Introduction Using Convex Optimization: Exercises

-\begin{exercise} Consider Projected Online Subgradient Descent for the Example~\ref{ex:failure_ftl} on the failure of Follow-the-Leader: Can we use it on that problem?
+\begin{exer} Consider Projected Online Subgradient Descent for the Example~\ref{ex:failure_ftl} on the failure of Follow-the-Leader: can we use it on that problem?
 Would it guarantee sublinear regret?
-How the behaviour of the algorithm would differ from FTL? \end{exercise}
+How would the behaviour of the algorithm differ from \ac{FTL}? \end{exer}